 - Easier travel charging: Can be conveniently charged via its USB port.

 - Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

 - More legacy lens friendly: Can use many non-native lenses via adapters.

 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More modern: Reflects 2 years and 8 months of technical progress since the 6D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A7R II is the clear winner of the contest (20 : 6 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A7R II is the clear winner of the contest (22 : 6 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 Expert reviews: Canon 6D vs Sony A7R II

 This is why expert reviews are important.
 The following table reports the overall ratings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, and photographyblog).
 As can be seen, the professional reviewers agree in many cases on the quality of different cameras, but sometimes their assessments diverge, reinforcing the earlier point that a camera decision is often a very personal choice.